juseljuk/watsonx-orchestrate-workshop/part4-knowledge/README.md

 Update your _**customer support agent**_ to use the knowledge base. **Add the "knowledge_base" field to your agent configuration.**

->NOTE: The example below might be a bit different what you have as your customer support agent, but the main things is to add the "knowledge_base" field to your agent configuration.
+>**NOTE**: The example below might be a bit different what you have as your customer support agent, but the main things is to add the "knowledge_base" field to your agent configuration.

 ```yaml
 # customer-support-agent.yaml